 Statistics show that donors will stop donating if your content is unappealing or somehow not relevant.
 If your newsletter, nonprofit website and email communications are drab, donors will lose interest.
 They will also lose faith in your mission, as good writing defines you.
 If they have to wade through too content to gather a single point or experience redundancy, they’ll become frustrated.
 If donors have to “click here” too many times on your website to find information about one program, for example, they are likely to disengage.
 And they’ll not be as invested emotionally to your content if every page is not accompanied by a great photo.

-Start a project of gathering feedback from those who test your website from the donor experience perspective.
+Start a project of gathering feedback from those who test your website from a donor experience perspective.
 Email a questionnaire to your staff, donors and volunteers about these questions:

 - Do you have to go to too many pages to find information on one subject?